CzajekDC/DC-dark-theme-for-Sublime/README.md

-DC dark theme for Sublime Text 2 / Sublime Text 3
+DC dark color scheme for Sublime Text 2 / Sublime Text 3
 =============

+##Disclaimer

+I don't expand this color scheme anymore as I prefer Material Theme much more.
+You can find it here: https://github.com/equinusocio/material-theme.

 ##Description

-This is a dark theme for Sublime Text 2/3 made by Dariusz Czajkowski.
+This is a dark color scheme for Sublime Text 2/3 made by Dariusz Czajkowski.
 Feel free to use it as far as you won't call it yours.

 <img src="http://darek.renaks.pl/projects/old_website/images/DC-dark-theme-html.png">